 Citroen e-Relay electric van: pictures, specs and details

-Both the Relay Electric and Boxer Electric will go into competition with the Renault Master Z.E. in the large electric van class, which is primarily aimed at companies conducting multi-drop last-mile urban deliveries.
+Both the Relay Electric and Boxer Electric will go into competition with the Renault Master Z.E. in the large electric van class, which is primarily aimed at companies that do lots of quick deliveries across a single city.